 Can Rolex sapphire crystal scratch or break?

 Yes, a Rolex sapphire crystal can both shatter or scratch.

 While a sapphire crystal is extremely hard and durable, it can scratch, and even shatter.
-Some people believe that the sapphire crystal can only be scratched by diamond, but this is not the case.
-Shall you accidentally touch with your watch against a stone wall, or hit it into something hard, the crystal may or may not get scratches.
+Some people believe that the sapphire crystal can only be scratched by a diamond, but this is not the case.
+Shall you accidentally touch your watch against a stone wall, or hit it into something hard, the crystal may or may not get scratched.
 If you are unfortunate, the crystal can get a chip in it.
 This can sometimes be seen on the side of the crystal.

 A downside of the Rolex sapphire crystal is that, if you’re unfortunate, the whole crystal can shatter.
 The worst part is not that you have to change your crystal but that small crystal shards can find their way into your movement and heavily damage it.
 Furthermore, the shards can also cause scratches on your dial.
 This is why it is very important that if your crystal shatters, quickly pull out the crown on the watch.
 This will stop the movement, and prevent the hands from moving and potentially scratching the whole dial.